-Here is a question that I’ll receive fairly often.
-It usually goes something like this:
+A question I receive fairly often goes something like this:

 “Do you have any attorneys at your firm that specialize in software?”

-In a nutshell, it really doesn’t matter whether the patent attorney has experience in software itself, or even the industry — It’s way more important that they have experience in patent law!
+In a nutshell, it really doesn’t matter whether the patent attorney has experience in the software itself or even the industry — It’s way more important that they have experience in patent law.

 - Completed technical acumen that a collegiate science degree offers